-With so many numbers to look at in Google Ads, it can be overwhelming.
+It can be overwhelming with so many numbers to look at in Google Ads.
 What are the most important metrics to track in Google Ads?

-The truth is, there are more than 5 important metrics to track in Google Ads.
+There are more than five important metrics to track in Google Ads.
 However, for beginners, these are usually the most important ones.
-The 5th and final metric is more of an advanced metric for those who are more savvy in the Google Ads platform.
-Let’s dive right in…
+The 5th and final metric is more advanced for those more savvy in the Google Ads platform.
+Let’s dive right in!

 Cost

 This should be a given, right?
-One of the first things you’ll decide before you even start a Google Ads Campaign, is what your budget is.
-Know your monthly and daily budget, and make sure to keep an eye on it within the platform.
+One of the first things you’ll decide before you even start a Google Ads Campaign is what your budget is.
+Know your monthly and daily budget, and monitor it within the platform.

-Don’t be alarmed, however, if and when you see you have gone over your daily budget when looking at your cost.
+Don’t be alarmed if and when you see you have gone over your daily budget when looking at your cost.
 Google is allowed to spend twice the amount of your budget on any given day if they feel it will help increase your conversions.
-Don’t worry though, they assure you they will not go over your monthly budget.
-For example, if they spend twice your daily budget today, they may spend less than your daily budget tomorrow, in order to keep you within your monthly budget.
+Don’t worry; they assure you they will stay within your monthly budget.
+For example, if they spend twice your daily budget today, they may spend less than your daily budget tomorrow to keep you within your monthly budget.

-So, although this metric should be pretty hands off, it’s important to view when getting a quick look at your cost over a certain timeline. ie) What have you spent on ads in the last 6 months?
-How about the last year?
-You can even look at that in comparison to the prior period or year and then compare this column to the metrics to follow in this article…
+This metric should be pretty hands-off, but it’s important to view when looking at your cost over a certain timeline. i.e.) What have you spent on ads in the last six months?
+How about the previous year?
+You can even look at that compared to the prior period or year and then compare this column to the metrics in this article.

 Conversions

-If you’re an eCommerce business, this is pretty straight forward.
-A conversion is a purchase, and this is how many purchases you’ve had.
+If you’re an eCommerce business, this is pretty straightforward.
+A conversion is a purchase, which is how many purchases you’ve had.
 If you’re not eCommerce, your conversion will be defined as what you set it up as in the beginning.
-This can be a form-fill like a “Contact Us” page on your website.
+This can be a form-fill like your website’s “Contact Us” page.
 Another example is a lead you get on a landing page from software such as Unbounce or Instapages.
 Other types of conversions can be phone calls to your business.

 You’ll want to track this metric in comparison to the following metrics and the previous one to get a good look at if you’re making a healthy ROI.